StephenB92/nommy/README.md

 - Credit to [this](https://stackoverflow.com/questions/57710135/how-to-print-the-string-value-of-a-choices-field) post on Stack Overflow where I found code to display the status of users recipes as strings on the "My Recipes" page.
 - Credit to [this](https://www.youtube.com/watch?v=aStLddXMJrk&list=WL&index=3&ab_channel=CodingEntrepreneurs) video on Youtube by CodingEntrepreneurs which helped with code for pre-populating the user form in the update view.
 - Credit to [this](https://stackoverflow.com/questions/47636968/django-messages-for-a-successfully-delete-add-or-edit-item) post on Stack Overflow where I found code to provide a successful deletion message to the user.
 This was necessary as the SuccessMessageMixin does not work in a DeleteView.
+- Credit to the [Django Documentation](https://docs.djangoproject.com/en/4.1/topics/auth/default/) for information on the LoginRequiredMixin.
+- Credit to [this](https://stackoverflow.com/questions/13713077/get-user-information-in-django-templates) article on Stack Overflow for code displaying username on the base.html file.
+Credit to [this](https://www.youtube.com/watch?v=Y1Us5jVT07E&ab_channel=Codemy.com) video on Youtube for the information on if else statements checking if the logged in user matches the "creator" of the recipe.